 Asking about discounts can also save you money.

 “Many providers offer good driver discounts, which will lower your payments, provided you maintain a clean driving record for a specified amount of time,” says John Erickson, chief product officer at Wawanesa Insurance.

-You might also get a discount for insuring more than car in the same policy, bundling your auto insurance with your homeowner’s, condo or renter’s policy, or staying with the same insurance company for more than one year.
+You might also get a discount for insuring more than the car in the same policy, bundling your auto insurance with your homeowner’s, condo or renter’s policy, or staying with the equal insurance company for more than one year.